Sharing a notebook with Joplin Cloud🔗

 If I share a notebook with someone, what access do they have?🔗

-What can actually be shared?🔗
+What is actually shared?🔗

 All the sub-notebooks, notes and resources within the shared notebook are shared.